thehyve/transmartApp/README.md

 In addition, a PostgreSQL database installed with the proper schema and data is required.
-As of this moment, The Hyveʼs development branches require this to be propared with the [transmart-data][5] repository.
+As of this moment, The Hyveʼs development branches require this to be prepared with the [transmart-data][5] repository.
 This project also handles the required configuration, running the Solr instances and, for development purposes, running an R server and installing sample data.